anavarre/drucker/README.md

 ```
 $ drucker --help
 --version                          Returns the current drucker version.
---dev                             Prepare drucker for development work with no caching and helper modules enabled.
+--dev [sitename,...]
+Prepare site(s) for development work with no caching and helper modules enabled.
                                    WARNING: when running automated tests, 'twig_debug' should be set to FALSE.

---prod                            Opinionated setup with all known performance best practices enabled.
+--prod [sitename,...]
+Opinionated setup with all known performance best practices enabled.

---create [site1,site2] [git_tag]  Creates an arbitrary docroot, vHost and corresponding database.
+--create [sitename,...] [git_tag]  Creates arbitrary docroots, vHosts and corresponding databases.

---import [sitename]               Imports the database, files and codebase from the web container's import directory.
+--import [sitename,...]
+Imports the database, files and codebase from the web container's import directory.

 --reinstall                        Deletes the existing drucker codebase and database and reinstalls from the latest dev tarball.

---delete [site1,site2]            Deletes an arbitrary docroot, vHost and corresponding database.
+--delete [sitename,...]
+Deletes arbitrary docroots, vHosts and corresponding databases.

 --tests                            Runs the Ansible test suite.
 ```

 The `--import [sitename]` parameter is a special beast.
 Please [read more about it in the wiki](https://github.com/anavarre/drucker/wiki/Importing-an-existing-site-to-drucker).